 Everyday Preventative Actions

 There are steps you can take every day to stop the spread of germs.
-These include:

 - Try to avoid close contact with sick people